Verstappen wins Qatar F1 GP to set up final race title showdown with Norris

 - list 4 of 4Real Madrid’s plan for new ownership stirs fan base at world’s richest club

-Norris’s teammate Piastri finished second in the race after starting on pole position and is now 16 points behind in the championship battle, but the Australian is still in with a chance to win the drivers’ title.
+Norris’s teammate Piastri finished second in the race after starting on pole position and is now 16 points behind in the championship battle.
+But the Australian is still in with a chance to win the drivers’ title.

 Carlos Sainz of Williams finished third in Qatar to round out the podium behind Verstappen and Piastri.